rei/rei-cedar-docs/docs/components/radio/README.md

                 "name": "labelClass",
                 "type": "string",
                 "default": "n/a",
-                "description": "Class that is added to the label for custom styles" },
+                "description": "Adds CSS class to the label for custom styles" },
               {
                 "name": "inputClass",
                 "type": "string",
                 "default": "n/a",
-                "description": "Class that is added to the input for custom styles" },
+                "description": "Adds CSS class to the input for custom styles" },
               {
                 "name": "contentClass",
                 "type": "string",
                 "default": "n/a",
-                "description": "Class that is added to the slot wrapper for custom styles" },
+                "description": "Adds CSS class to the slot wrapper for custom styles" },
               {
                 "name": "name",